20 Best Places to Sell Baseball Cards for Cash (Near You or Online!) – MoneyPantry

-Selling on eBay is one of the first options that most people think of when they think of selling.
-Although this can be a viable option for those with previous experience, it is not recommended for those who are less experienced.
-Actually, we discourage people from selling on eBay so frequently that we created a resource titled “7 Reasons Why You Should NOT Try to Sell Your Cards on eBay” to help them.
+Selling on eBay is one of the first options that most people think of when they think about selling.
+Although this can be a realistic choice for those with previous experience, it is not recommended for those who are less experienced.
+Actually, we discourage people from selling on eBay so frequently that we established a page titled “7 Reasons Why You Should NOT Try to Sell Your Cards on eBay” to help them.

 Selling on Craigslist

 Many individuals consider Craigslist to be the next best option after eBay when it comes to selling their card collection.
 This is also not always the most optimal strategy to use.
 Craigslist advertisements will restrict your potential purchasers to those in your immediate vicinity, and there is always the possibility of being ripped off in one way or another.

 Even if you are successful in finding a buyer through Craiglist, you will almost certainly be able to obtain a greater selling price by selling your home elsewhere.

 Selling to a dealer

 Until recently, you could locate a baseball card dealer in almost any town in the United States of America.
 However, with the bursting of the baseball card bubble in the late 1990s and early 2000s, card dealers have become fewer and farther between.
 The number of big dealers that acquire collections from all over the country and the world has shrunk dramatically in recent years, particularly when it comes to collections of antique and prewar cards.
 It doesn’t matter if it’s here with us or with another respectable dealer; we strongly advise selling to a professional who makes their livelihood doing this.

 - You’ll find detailed information on our purchasing procedure further down on this page.

 - In order to deliver your products to one of our five evaluation locations, we provide a variety of shipping choices.